 - FLCL.
 During the final episode "FLClimax", Commander Amarao has one of these during the final confrontation between Atomsk!Naota and Haruko.

 - Sonic the Hedgehog

-- In the Sonic OVA, Sara does this when wrongfully accused by Knuckles of piloting the Black Eggman robot.
-It is rather unfortunate that Robotnick/Eggman is sitting in the path and attempts to jump away from the cascade.
+- In Sonic the Hedgehog: The Movie, Sara does this when wrongfully accused by Knuckles of piloting the Black Eggman robot.
+It is rather unfortunate that Robotnik/Eggman is sitting in the path and attempts to jump away from the cascade.

 - Or, if you are watching Sonic Bastardized, accused by Knuckles for Going Commando.

 - Charmy Bee does this◊ in one episode from Sonic X.

 - Hale of Jungle wa Itsumo Hare nochi Guu has to put up with so much grief from the titular Adorable Abomination, it's no wonder he does this at the drop of a hat.

 - Being the light-hearted parodies of the Nasuverse they are, these show up in Carnival Phantasm and its predecessor Take Moon from time to time.
 For example, when Rin Tohsaka finds out she wasted ten years of her life preparing for a Holy Grail War that's now a Japanese game show.

 - Certain Super Mario Bros. manga books would usually have certain characters do this over silly things.

 - An example is in this panel,◊ where Yoshi, because of his grown weight, makes Mario, Peach, Luigi, and even his mother do one.